Last Updated on by Jeremy

 The articles generally start with the person in question sharing their debt load, the plan they followed, and skips to the fact that they became debt free because of it X years later.
 That's great, but what is missing is the many years of hard work and commitment that it took to make the goal become a reality.

 When boiled down to 500 words it sounds amazing that someone can pay off a big debt in a “short” period of time.
-We could do this in talking about how we paid off $30,000 in student loans in 18 months, but there is a little secret no one ever shares: those months or years in the middle suck.
+We could do this in talking about how we paid off $50,000 in student loan and car debt in 33 months, but there is a little secret no one ever shares: those months or years in the middle suck.

 While articles tend to shrug this off as being part of the very nature of this method (which is true), a period of several years is still a huge chunk of time.
 And that in-between time does not go by as quick as you'd like while large sums of money disappear every single paycheck.